 Proficiency in comprehending the function and intersections of media is fundamental to shaping the social, political, and cultural perspectives of societies.
 This course includes a study of media techniques and technology, media messaging and media representation of society.
-The course is delivered through practical assignments, demonstrations, and field visits.
+Media industry in the UAE gains focus in this course including the interplay of indigenous culture and diverse communities.
+The course is delivered through lecture, assignments, demonstrations, and field visits.